 Taxis in Belgrade

 When it comes to taxi transportation, there are CarGo, Yandex.Taxi and taxies from various taxi associations in Belgrade.
-Taxi transportation is the most expensive way of transportation in Belgrade, but it is also the most efficient.
+Taxi transportation is the most expensive way of public transportation in Belgrade, but it is also the most efficient.
 You do not have to worry about the timetable, and you can reach the precise location, without wandering around the city.

 CarGo is, in fact, a type of Serbian Uber.
 You can order a ride via its mobile app.
 You’ll get an estimate of the expense, follow your ride to the pickup location and see your driver’s ratings.
 You can pay for the ride using credit cards, PayPal, or CarGo credit.